Part 4: Movies and Visual Data Files

 6. Bring the 2D Graphics window to the front by clicking the 2D Graphic... tab near the bottom of STK.

 Clicking the tab is a safe way to bring the 2D Graphics window to the front when you have an Aircraft () object's properties open and you are on the Basic - Route page.
-If you inadvertently click on the map, you will create a waypoint.
+If you inadvertently click the 2D window map, you will create a waypoint.

 Creating waypoints for the Aircraft object

-To keep things simple and focus on movie making and creating VDFs, you'll use the clicking on the 2D Graphics window method to create waypoints for PhotoMission ().
-By clicking on the 2D Graphics window, you won't fly to precise locations.
+To keep things simple and focus on movie making and creating VDFs, you'll use the "clicking the 2D Graphics window" method to create waypoints for PhotoMission ().
+By clicking the 2D Graphics window, you won't fly to precise locations.
 You'll fly to the point you clicked.
 Start at Naha.

 1. Click as close as you can to the Naha Place () object symbol's point in the 2D Graphics window.